 The good news is you're getting fitter; the bad news is that you'll have to gradually progress the intensity, duration and/or frequency of your workouts to continue to achieve results.

 Ready to Lose Weight?

 Set yourself up for success with more from our 30-Day Weight-Loss Kickstart.

-Being overweight increases your chances of having a sleep disorder, and having a sleep disorder increases your chances of being overweight, say the authors of a March 2013 review in Nature of Science and Sleep.
+Having overweight increases your chances of having a sleep disorder, and having a sleep disorder increases your chances of having overweight, say the authors of a March 2013 review in Nature of Science and Sleep.
 Talk about a double-whammy.

 The good news is that losing 10 pounds can improve your sleep along with your risk factors for obesity.
-In a 2012 study by researchers at Johns Hopkins University School of Medicine, 77 volunteers who were either overweight or obese and who reported a variety of sleep disorders were divided into two intervention groups — a weight-loss diet or a weight-loss diet plus exercise.
+In a 2012 study by researchers at Johns Hopkins University School of Medicine, 77 volunteers who had either overweight or obesity and who reported a variety of sleep disorders were divided into two intervention groups — a weight-loss diet or a weight-loss diet plus exercise.

 After six months, both groups had lost 15 pounds and 15 percent of their belly fat.
 As a result, both groups improved their overall sleep score by approximately 20 percent.
 Based on those findings, losing even 10 pounds is likely to help you sleep a lot more soundly.

 - Journal of the Academy of Nutrition and Dietetics: "Time to Correctly Predict the Amount of Weight Loss with Dieting"